prob140/prob140.github.io/logistics.md

 - your two lowest homework scores
 - your two lowest checkpoint scores

 No labs will be dropped.
+If you and your lab partner have unexpected difficulties over an extended period of time, for example due to illness, please make sure you talk with staff.

 Course grades will be based on your overall score in the class, calculated using the following weights: